East Mata

-East Mata is an hydrothermally active submarine volcano located in the northeastern Lau Basin, right beside the far known West Mata volcano, which effusively erupted in 2009.
+East Mata is an hydrothermally active submarine volcano located in the northeastern Lau Basin, right beside the better known West Mata volcano, which effusively erupted in 2009.
 It is located roughly 95 km north of Hihifo, Tonga.
 It can be found on the northern portion of the Tonga-Kermadec volcanic arc which extends from North Island of New Zealand all the way to Samoa.
 The volcano was discovered along with West Mata and other volcanoes in 2008 by a team of NOAA scientists when they visited the region in a research vessel.

 Geography

 Map of volcanoes in the Mata group, northeastern Lau Basin.

 The volcano can be found about 200 km southwest of Samoa and north of a more active volcano, Curacoa which had a significant eruption in 1973.

 In the surroundings of the volcano can be found the Mata volcanic group which consists of multiple volcanic structures which vary in activity including West Mata, Northern Matas, Tafu-Maka and Niuatahi.